David Gomoh murder: Gang members jailed for NHS worker stabbing

 Four gang members have received life sentences for the murder of a "charismatic and intelligent" NHS worker who died in front of his family.

-David Gomoh, 24, staggered home after being stabbed while on the phone to his partner in east London last April.
+David Gomoh, 24, staggered home after being stabbed while on the phone to his girlfriend in Canning Town, east London, in April 2020.

-He had no links to any gangs but was randomly targeted in Canning Town as part of a feud.
+He had no links to any gangs but was randomly targeted as part of a feud.

 His death was part of a "petty but fatal game of one-upmanship" played out on the streets, the Old Bailey heard.